lxde/lxde.github.io/join.md

 Users are not only consumer.
 We believe users can be valuable contributors by using and testing LXDE and by offering their feedback.
 We invite you to test components from LXDE subversion for bugs.
-Please check out the bug tracking system at Sourceforge and start testing LXDE.
+Please check out the bug tracking system at SourceForge and start testing LXDE.

 <ul class="actions">
   <li><a href="https://sourceforge.net/p/lxde/bugs/" class="button">LXDE Bug tracker</a></li>